stockphrase/no-silo/content/courses/workshops/argument-synthesis.md

 ## What is synthesis?

 As the name suggests, synthesis involves *combining* and *connecting*.
 Your focus in a synthesis essay is to explain to your audience the ways in which two or more arguments relate to each another.
+However, like a synthesis in chemistry, our objective is to create something new, something useful, from two or more simpler elements.
+A synthesis always has a purpose in mind: a reason, an argument, a controlling idea, that serves some interest of our own.
+Why does it make sense to put these texts together?
+What conclusions do these writers lead us toward?
+Your synthesis should emerge from and serve this thinking.

 To begin a synthesis, ask yourself these (and similar) questions about the readings you plan to synthesize: